naXa777/file-tree/README.md

   - [ ] Provide user control for directory file indexes update.
   - [x] _(Optional)_ Use Spring Web MVC for the implementation.

-Technologies: Maven, J2EE, Servlets/JSP, Tomcat, MVC, Spring Framework.
+**Technologies**: Maven, J2EE, Servlets/JSP, Tomcat, MVC, Spring Framework.

 ## Configuration

+You can choose to store index either in DB or XML.

 ### MySQL Database